Ivorforce/NumDot/docs/index.rst

 The table of contents in the sidebar should let you easily access the documentation for your topic of interest.
 You can also use the search function in the top-left corner.

 ..
-Below is the main table-of-content tree of the documentation website.
-It is hidden on the page itself, but it makes up the sidebar for navigation.
+Add :hidden: to each to hide them on this page.
+For now it's better to have them for quick navigation.

 .. toctree::
+   :maxdepth: 2
    :caption: How to Install
    :name: sec-learn

    how-to-install/how-to-install

 .. toctree::
+   :maxdepth: 2
    :caption: How to Use
    :name: sec-learn